Counseling Degrees & Licenses in Louisiana

 Louisiana State University is a public university founded in 1853.
 Known as LSU, the school offers a master of education in counseling designed to prepare students to become Licensed Professional Counselors in Louisiana.

 The MEd allows students to choose from a school counseling specialization or a clinical mental health counseling specialization.
-Both tracks are 60 credits and are nationally accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) and meet the educational requirements to become a Licensed Professional Counselor in the state of Louisiana.
+Both tracks are 60 credits and nationally accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+They also meet the educational requirements to become Licensed Professional Counselors in the state of Louisiana.

 The school also offers a specialist certificate with a concentration in counseling for those who have already earned a master’s degree in school or clinical mental health counseling.